Monday, July 27, 2020

 1st row:

-To the fourth chain from the hook make 1 dc, then to the each of next 3 chains make 1 dc.
+To the fourth chain from the hook, make 1 dc, and then to each of the next 3 chains, make 1 dc.

 1st row